-Environment Committee Meeting Meeting Date 5 November 2023 Report Title Barbeques in Public Spaces - Review EMT Lead Emma Wiggins, Director of Regeneration & Neighbourhoods Head of Service Martyn Cassell, Head of Environment & Leisure Lead Officer Graeme Tuff, Greenspaces Manager Classification Open Recommendations To note the report and not proceed with a specific PSPO ban on the use of disposable barbeques in Council open spaces at this time.
-2. That Officers continue working with Community Safety colleagues to monitor statistics of barbeque related fires within Swale and to monitor the impacts of other Council's bans (including Canterbury's) and the effectiveness of PSPO enforcement.
+Environment Committee Meeting Meeting Date 15 January 2025 Report Title Barbeques in Public Spaces - Review EMT Lead Emma Wiggins, Director of Regeneration & Neighbourhoods Head of Service Martyn Cassell, Head of Environment & Leisure Lead Officer Graeme Tuff, Greenspaces Manager Classification Open Recommendations To note the report and agree not to proceed with a specific PSPO ban on the use of disposable barbeques in Council open spaces.
+That Officers undertake a media and social media campaign at the appropriate time of year to highlight the risks of use of disposable barbeques and fires in public open space, and to clearly state that they are not permitted under our current byelaws.